GeorgeFischhof/python_learning_material/00_Install_Python_environment/README.md

 2. After install select "Open" and select the `00_Install_Python_environment/Python_learning` folder
    Note: add your files into `src` folder (that is a usually used folder for source code)

-**Regisztráció és sync**
+**Registration and Sync**

-Érdemes regisztrálni kell a jetbrains oldalán Beállítani a file settings-ben hogy szinkronizáljon mindent File -> Manage IDE Settings -> Backup and Sync
+It's recommended to register on the JetBrains website.

-**Beállítások**
+Configure file synchronization in the settings to sync everything:

-Érdemes ezzel a beállítással kezdeni:
+File → Manage IDE Settings → Backup and Sync

-File -> Settings
+**Settings**

-Editor -> Inspection
+Start with this setting:
-Rákeresni hogy "shadow"
+File → Settings → Editor → Inspections.
-Ezeket "weak warning"-ról felemelni "warning"-ra
+Search for "shadow" and increase these from "weak warning" to "warning" (to make them more visible).

-(azért hogy látható legyen)
+**Use CamelHumps**

-Settings -> smart keys -> "Use CamelHumps Words"
+Settings → Smart Keys → "Use CamelHumps Words"